The cd package builds on ERA5-Land hourly reanalysis

 Daytime Highs and Overnight Lows

-The cd package ships daytime maximum (tmax) and overnight minimum (tmin) temperatures alongside the daily mean.
-They carry distinct information.
-Overnight minimums warming faster than daytime maximums — the “day-night asymmetry” — is one of the textbook fingerprints of greenhouse warming.
-Karl et al. (1993) documented this first at the global scale, finding overnight minimums rose at roughly three times the rate of daytime maximums between 1951 and 1990 (0.84 vs 0.28 °C).
-Whether a watershed or region shows that signal depends on local geography (valley inversions, snow cover, slope-aspect mix).
+Alongside the daily mean, the cd package ships tmax (daytime maximum) and tmin (overnight minimum).
+When overnight minimums warm faster than daytime maximums, that’s the “day-night asymmetry” — a textbook fingerprint of greenhouse warming, first documented globally by Karl et al. (1993) (overnight minimums rose roughly three times faster than daytime maximums between 1951 and 1990).
+Whether a region shows the signal depends on local geography (valley inversions, snow cover, slope-aspect mix).

-For the FWCP Peace Region, overnight minimums are warming faster than daytime maximums — the textbook day-night asymmetry.
-Daytime maximums warmed about +0.027 °C per year since 1951 (+2.0 °C cumulative), while overnight minimums warmed about +0.032 °C per year (+2.4 °C cumulative).
-The overnight side warmed roughly 0.4 °C more than the daytime side over the full record, narrowing the diurnal temperature range by the same amount.
-The three figures below show the tmax, tmin and diurnal-range time series that yield those numbers.
+For the FWCP Peace Region, overnight minimums are warming faster than daytime maximums.
+Daytime maximums warmed about +0.027 °C/year since 1951 (+2.0 °C cumulative); overnight minimums warmed about +0.032 °C/year (+2.4 °C cumulative).
+The overnight side has gained roughly 0.4 °C more than the daytime side over the full record, narrowing the diurnal temperature range by the same amount.

 Snowpack